mahadeokhamgal/interview_questions/MEAN_STACK.md

 5. What is standalone component?
 6. What is difference between Promise and Observable.
 7. List few ES6 features.
-8. What is chage detection in Angular.
+8. What is change detection in Angular.
 9. When to use UpgradeModule and DownGrademodule in angular.
 10. Difference between MergeMap and SwitchMap.
 11. How to create simulteneus/parallel API calls?